CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 8. Now you can **login**, **logout**, and **invoke** a protected API.

-## Start the SDK and Display Mobile App Home Page
+## Start the SDK and Display Registered App

 **Scenario**: User accesses your mobile bank app.
 Upon starting the app, there is no sensitive data, so user permission is not required.
 Under the covers, the Mobile SDK requests access to the API using client ID and client secret for the registered app.
 If the app credentials are valid, the MAG returns an access token.
 In OAuth, this flow is called **client credential** and it is the default flow of the Mobile SDK.
 In a nutshell, client credentials authenticates access to an API.